pensjonatus/pensjonatus/src/content/posts/harder-faster-better-stronger.md

 ---
-title: "Harder, Faster, Better, Stronger"
+title: 'Harder, Faster, Better, Stronger'
-date: "2012-05-25"
+date: '2012-05-25'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 Hank was under the car, looking for the torque wrench, when he realized he couldn't take it anymore.

 "Why don't you turn that shit down, huh?"